Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Introduction

 We assume that the coefficients depend on some unknown parameters that we aim to estimate.
 Observe that, in the system \eqref{eq: model intro}, the noise directly affects the component \(X^i\), representing the 'speed' of the particle, and influences the position \(Y^i\) only through \(X^i\).
 It is important to note that in certain applications, it may not be possible to observe both the position and speed coordinates of each particle.
 This motivates us to study two different scenarios: in the first, we assume discrete observations of the paths of both \(X^i\) and \(Y^i\) for each particle; in the second, we consider only partial observations, where only the 'position' coordinates of the particles are observed.

 It is worth emphasizing that, due to Hörmander's condition, we can introduce specific assumptions on the coefficients under which the model presented in \eqref{eq: model intro} becomes hypoelliptic in the context of stochastic calculus of variations.
 This allows us to transition to integrated diffusions (see Section \ref{s: hormander} for details), exemplified by the following system.
-For $i \in \{1, ... , N \}$ and $t \in [0, T]$ the couple $Z_t^i := (X_t^i, Y_t^i) \in \R^2$ satisfies
+For $i \in \{1, ... , N \}$ and $t \in [0, T]$ the couple $Z_t^i := (X_t^i, Y_t^i) \in \mathbb{R}^2$ satisfies

-where \( (\mu_0, \sigma_0) \) are the multidimensional parameters we aim to estimate. {\rev We refer to $Y^i_t$ and $X^i_t$ as the smooth and rough coordinates, respectively.
-In the absence of interaction, diffusion processes of the form~\eqref{eq:IPS intro} are commonly known as \emph{integrated diffusions} (see, for instance, \cite{2hypo} or \cite{8hypo}).
+where $(\mu_0, \sigma_0)$ are the multidimensional parameters we aim to estimate.
+We refer to $Y^i_t$ and $X^i_t$ as the smooth and rough coordinates, respectively. {\spa While the theoretical reduction to \eqref{eq:IPS intro} is guaranteed by the implicit function theorem, the change of variables is generally not explicit.
+Consequently, estimating the parameters of the original system given observations of the integrated one (and vice versa) is a highly non-trivial task in practice.
+For this reason, we proceed by working directly under the assumption that the system takes the explicit integrated form \eqref{eq:IPS intro}.
+We stress that this is a standard structural assumption in the statistical inference of hypoelliptic diffusions, commonly required even in classical settings without interacting particles (cf.\ \cite[Assumption (C2)]{hypo}).} In the absence of interaction, diffusion processes of the form~\eqref{eq:IPS intro} are commonly known as \emph{integrated diffusions} (see, for instance, \cite{2hypo} or \cite{8hypo}).
 A notable instance of such models arises when the drift is given by $b(y,x) = - c(y,x)x - \nabla U(y)$ for some function $c$ and potential $U$, and the diffusion coefficient is constant.
 In this setting, the model~\eqref{eq:IPS intro} is known as a \emph{stochastic damping Hamiltonian system}, describing the motion of a particle under the combined influence of potential, dissipative, and random forces (see, e.g., \cite{Wu damp}).
 A classical example, in the absence of interaction, is the Kramers oscillator.
-Among hypoelliptic interacting diffusions, the most relevant example arising from applications and satisfying our hypothesis is the \emph{interacting underdamped Langevin dynamics}, describing a system of $N$ particles evolving in a confining potential, coupled through an interaction potential, and subject to both noise and dissipation (see Chapter~6 of \cite{47Igu}).}
+Among hypoelliptic interacting diffusions, the most relevant example arising from applications and satisfying our hypothesis is the \emph{interacting underdamped Langevin dynamics}, describing a system of $N$ particles evolving in a confining potential, coupled through an interaction potential, and subject to both noise and dissipation (see Chapter~6 of \cite{47Igu}).

-\subsection{{\rev Previous literature}}
+\subsection{Previous literature}